tompittson/katacoda-scenarios/overlay-filesystem/step1.md

-In this step we will create the individual directories and files that will later be combined into our union (overlay) filesystem.
+In this step we will create the individual directories and files that will be combined into our union (overlay) filesystem.
+We will then mount that filesystem ready for the next step.

 ## Directories

-Create a directory called overlay `mkdir overlay`{{execute}}
+Create a directory called overlay `mkdir mount`{{execute}}

-The **overlay** directory will be the one that contains the union of all the directories we create.
+The **mount** directory will be the one that contains the union of all the directories we create.

 Create the directories for the individual layers `mkdir layer1 layer2 layer3 read-write-layer`{{execute}}